deyritwika/CipherNest-IoT-Security-Assessment-Framework/README.md

 - Device discovery using `ARP` and `mDNS`.
 - TLS handshake and SNI inspection for encryption validation.
 - Port and service enumeration with Nmap.
-- Risk scoring for each device.
+- Risk scoring for device.
 - Interactive **Dash + Plotly dashboard**.
 - Scalable JSON-based data model for adding more devices.
-- Professional report-ready visual captures.
+- Dashboard with Network and Device Data.

 ---